Pitch To Us

 General Guidelines

-• We believe in creative freedom but make sure your article (after pitch approval) is at least a minimum of 1000 words in length.
+• We believe in creative freedom, but please make sure your article (after pitch approval) is at least 1000 words long.

 • Read our publication as extensively as you can before pitching.